When I had my pet chameleon he lived with me in his enclosure in the corner of my living room near my sofa.

 Scientists recently discovered that chameleons have a little pouch at the side of their mouths that they store little bits of dead insects and rotting skin in which they then smear onto branches to attract insects to the substance which the chameleon then eats.

-Prevention – In retrospect, I did smell a similar smell from my chameleon’s enclosure a few times a year.
-In fact it was one of the only few smells I noticed.
-I mistook it for root rot but I never noticed any symptoms so I thought it was just a dead feeder insect somewhere under a pot.
+Prevention – I have encountered a similar smell from my chameleon’s enclosure a few times a year.
+I mistook it for root rot, but I never noticed any symptoms in my plants at the time, so I thought it was just a dead feeder insect somewhere under a pot.

-I don’t think it can be prevented fully but if you stick to a regular feeding schedule and hand/cup feed your chameleon there’s a good chance your chameleon won’t feel the need to do this very often.
+I don’t think it can be prevented fully, but if you stick to a regular feeding schedule and hand/cup feed them, there’s a good chance your chameleon won’t feel the need to do this very often.

-Prevention – The easiest way to prevent this smell is to just pick a different feeder insect, like roaches for example or locusts.
+Prevention – The easiest way to prevent this smell is to just pick a different feeder insect for your chameleon’s diet, like roaches for example or locusts.

-Seriously though I’d just use locusts as their much easier to keep and don’t make any noise.
+Seriously, I’d just use locusts, as they’re much easier to keep and don’t make any noise.

 This goes back to the issue of poo.
-If your chameleon’s poo really smells and you can smell it from a distance are then there’s a chance it has picked up a parasitic infection.
+If your chameleon’s poo really smells, and you can smell it from a distance, then there’s a chance it has picked up a parasitic infection.
 This will likely be combined with other symptoms like some weight loss and runny poo.

-If you suspect this is the case then take it along to a reptile vet and they carry out what’s called a fecal float exam and they can advise you on a course of action.
+If you suspect this is the case then take it along to a reptile vet where they will carry out what’s called a fecal float exam, and they can advise you on a course of action.

 Prevention – Just keeping your enclosure clean and well maintained whilst ensuring adequate heat and light levels are the best way to prevent this and many other illnesses.
 As an extra precaution, I recommend not using insects caught in the wild and only those bought from a reputable insect breeder.